James Brown: Political views

 During the 1968 presidential campaign, Brown endorsed Democratic presidential candidate Hubert Humphrey and appeared with Humphrey at political rallies.
-Brown was labeled an "Uncle Tom" for supporting Humphrey and also for releasing the pro-American funk song, "America Is My Home", in which Brown had lambasted protesters of the Vietnam War as well as the politics of pro-black activists.
+Brown was labeled an "Uncle Tom" for supporting Humphrey and for releasing the pro-American funk song, "America Is My Home", in which Brown had lambasted protesters of the Vietnam War as well as the politics of pro-black activists.
+The same year, Brown openly described black militants as "very misguided."
 Brown began supporting Republican president Richard Nixon after being invited to perform at Nixon's inaugural ball in January 1969.

-Brown's endorsement of Nixon during the 1972 presidential election negatively impacted his career during that period with several national Black organizations boycotting his records and protesting at his concert shows; a November 1972 show in Cincinnati was picketed with signs saying, "James Brown: Nixon's Clown".
+Brown's endorsement of Nixon's campaign during the 1972 presidential election negatively impacted his career during that period with several national Black organizations boycotting his records and protesting at his concert shows; a November 1972 show in Cincinnati was picketed with signs saying, "James Brown: Nixon's Clown".
 Brown initially was invited to perform at a Youth Concert following Nixon's inauguration in January 1973 but bailed out due to the backlash he suffered from supporting Nixon.
 Brown joined fellow black entertainer Sammy Davis Jr., who faced similar backlash, to back out of the concert.
 Brown blamed it on "fatigue".

 Brown later reversed his support of Nixon and composed the song, "You Can Have Watergate (Just Gimme Some Bucks And I'll Be Straight)" as a result.
 After Nixon resigned from office, Brown composed the 1974 hit, "Funky President (People It's Bad)", right after Gerald Ford took Nixon's place.
 Brown later supported Democratic President Jimmy Carter, attending one of Carter's inaugural balls in 1977.
-Brown also openly supported President Ronald Reagan's reelection in 1984.
+Brown openly supported U.S President Ronald Reagan's reelection in 1984.